ManticoreGamesInc/platform-documentation/src/tutorials/environmental_art.md

 Learn how to generate, sculpt, and paint terrain, as well as adding foliage and a swimmable water post-process effect.
 This tutorial will focus on making a landscape with a path and river, but can be customize to build any natural environment.

-- **Completion Time:** 20 minutes
+- **Completion Time:** 30 minutes
 - **Previous Knowledge:** [Introduction to the Core Editor](editor_intro.md)
 - **Skills you will learn:**
     - Creating and sculpting terrain
     - Creating swimmable volumes
-    - Using the Object Generator tool
+    - Painting terrain and foliage
+    - Customizing sky templates
+    - Adding rain visual effects

 ## The Terrain Creator

-The Terrain Generator tool creates a different landscapes, either from a premade HeightMap, or through random generation.
+The Terrain Creator tool creates different landscapes using premade HeightMaps.

 ### Open the Terrain Creator

-1. Start from an new empty project.
+1. Start from a new empty project.
 2. Click the ![Terrain](../img/EditorManual/icons/Icon_Terrain.png) button to open the **Terrain Creator**.
  {: .image-inline-text .image-background}
 3. Choose **Generate New Terrain** from the drop down menu.